ji-devs/ji-cloud/documentation/src/frontend/elements-and-components/checklist.md

   - Displayable strings should be outside of the render function (or at least outside the return `html`) and prefixed with `STR_`

-  - Use lit-html's `nothing` instead of `null` or `""`
+  - Use lit-html's `nothing` instead of `null` or `""` when inside an html template

   - Use the suggested conditional syntax when there are multiple conditions

-  - Use CSS Vars for colors
+  - Use top-level CSS Vars for colors

-  - Use Inheritance where appropriate (such as re-using styles)
+  - Use inheritance where appropriate (such as re-using styles)

 Tip: